jscad/OpenJSCAD.org/packages/web2/README.md

  - [ ] axes helper + show / hide
  - [ ] get camera
  - [ ] set camera

+nice to have or to consider if worth doing

+ - [ ] extract reusable OrbitControls to be used with different renderer (regl,three, babylon)

 -------------------------------------------------

 # STANDARD README STUFF FROM JSCAD IS BELOW NO NEED TO READ FURTHER